"How would you describe yourself?"

 Using These Words on Your Resume

-On your resume, weave descriptive words into your achievements rather than listing them in isolation.
+On your resume, weave descriptive words into your achievements rather than responsibilities.
+Listing them in isolation wastes space.

 Weak: "Detail-oriented professional with strong communication skills."